bxlab/hifive/doc/fivec_tutorial.rst

   fivec.load_data(data_filename)
   fivec.save()

-In this case, 'out_filename' specifies the location to save the :class:`FiveC <hifive.fivec.FiveC>` object to and should end with the '.hdf5' extension.
+In this case, 'out_filename' specifies the location to save the :class:`FiveC <hifive.fivec.FiveC>` object to.
 The 'data_filename' value is the location of the appropriate :class:`FiveCData <hifive.fivec_data.FiveCData>` object.

-.. warning:: Becauase data and fragment data are stored in their own objects, each object keeps track of the location of its dependents through relative file names.
+.. warning:: Because data and fragment data are stored in their own objects, each object keeps track of the location of its dependents through relative file names.
 This means that links between them will break if the relative pathway is changed.

 .. _filter_5C_fragments: